 The current law's impacts on psychoactive substances.

-🎙 Our Panelists: David Heilpern AM: Esteemed lawyer and former Magistrate
+David Heilpern AM: Esteemed lawyer and former magistrate

-Dr. Alex Wodak AM: Internationally recognized harm reduction and drug policy expert
+Dr. Alex Wodak AM: Internationally recognised harm reduction and drug policy expert

 Dr. Monica Barratt, drug policy researcher at RMIT University and Executive Director of Bluelight.org